How safe are our streets for pedestrians in car-centric North Carolina?

 The UNC Highway Safety Research Center in Chapel Hill, in collaboration with the NC DOT, collects and analyzes detailed motor vehicle crash data.

-Libby Thomas, senior associate researcher at the center, says the data comes with many challenges and caveats because jurisdictions across the state sometimes collect and report it differently.
+Libby Thomas, senior associate researcher at the center, says the data come with many challenges and caveats because jurisdictions across the state sometimes collect and report it differently.

 “Crash data analysis of trends and patterns and properly designed intersections and roadways would, however, certainly help with preventing pedestrian crashes,” she said.